Resources for Current Students

 - Cavan Monaghan Libraries (Millbrook & Cavan)

-Trent University's Academic Skills Centre is an excellent resource.
+Trent University's Academic Skills is an excellent resource.
 They teach in groups and one-on-one, and provide guidance on a variety of skills, including essay and scientific writing, math, and searching for information.
 Another good source of help is Trent University's Bata Library, which provides resources and workshops on how to search for and organize information and how to reference, among other topics.

 Visit the Skills Development web page for some help with various skills, from working in a group to statistics, to using specific software, to referencing and more.